 Yeah, Sean, that's exactly right.

-Um, Americans are a very tough people, and we always have been.
+Americans are a very tough people, and we always have been.

-That's why the old children's rhyme says sticks and stones will break your bones or words can never hurt you.
+That's why the old children's rhyme says sticks and stones will break your bones, or words can never hurt you.

-Um that ought to worry everyone who wants America to remain a prosperous and safe country, and yes, a tough people.
+And that ought to worry everyone who wants America to remain a prosperous and safe country, and yes, a tough people.

-Because I see the lies that they have said about, let's say, our president for the last three plus years.
+You know, if it's words that's so offensive, maybe they ought to look in the mirror because I see the lies that they have said about, let's say, our president for the last three plus years.

-Now we now it's been exposed.
+Now it's been exposed.

 None of it ever happened.